infinum/android-handbook/Project structure/Gradle build system.md

 }
 ```

 A top-level file contains a global configuration which is applicable to all modules inside your project.
-(If you don't know what a module is, check out the following article: [Creating Modules](https://developer.android.com/sdk/installing/create-project.html#CreatingAModule)).
+(If you don't know what a module is, check out the following article: [Projects overview](https://developer.android.com/studio/projects#ApplicationModules)).

 Your main module (usually named **app**) contains its own **build.gradle**.
 Its contents usually look like this: